MAKING A DIFFERENCE

 Commercially produced flowers have a lot of pesticide residue and chemical fertilizers.

 Large Bones or Compostable Plastics

 Large bones take a long time to break down.
-Compostable plastics still carry impurities.
+Compostable plastics have contaminants.

 Frequently Asked Questions